-Pepper Ghost Holographic Projector With Single Reflector is a mini-experiment influenced by The “Return of Tupac Shakur” performance as a result of big collaboration production between Dr. Dre’s production company and AV Concepts, which was utilizing the Musion® Eyeliner™ system in order to resurrecting the late of Tupac Shakur as a 3D Holographic projection performing on stage with hip-hop music legends Dr. Dre and Snoop Dogg at Coachella Valley Music & Arts Festival the Empire Polo Field on April 15, 2012.
+Pepper Ghost Holographic Projector With Single Reflector is a mini-experiment influenced by The “Return of Tupac Shakur” performance as a result of big collaboration production between Dr Dre’s production company and AV Concepts, which was utilizing the Musion® Eyeliner™ system in order to resurrect the late of Tupac Shakur as a 3D Holographic projection performing on stage with hip-hop music legends Dr Dre and Snoop Dogg at Coachella Valley Music & Arts Festival the Empire Polo Field on April 15, 2012.

-Musion™’s holographic projection system is a visual platform that popularized by AV Concept in order to bring a new communication technique.
-It presented as a live visual performance through transforming and combining the Pepper’s Ghost optical illusion technique with an interactive 3D holographic video to develop a three-dimensional illusion that fools the audience brain into thinking the illusion image as a real figure.
+Musion™’s holographic projection system is a visual platform that is popularized by AV Concept in order to bring a new communication technique.
+It is presented as a live visual performance by transforming and combining Pepper’s Ghost optical illusion technique with an interactive 3D holographic video to develop a three-dimensional illusion that fools the audience’s brain into thinking of the illusion image as a real figure.

 * * *

-Historically, the Pepper’s Ghost is an illusion technique that was actually discovered around 16th-century by a scientist called Giambattista Della Porta on the Italian Peninsula.
-This illusion was re-discovered in around 1862 by British scientists Henry Dircks who try to develop the Dircksian Phantasmagoria, a version of visual effects using glass and light for established or used to make a ghost appear on-stage within the phantasmagoria performances.
-However, Dircks unsuccessfully to sell his idea to the theatre because it required to rebuild the theaters that too complicated and expensive.
-Later after John Henry Pepper joined the project, he came up with an easy way to implement Dirck’s effect on the theater performance during the production of Charles Dickens’s “The Haunted Man” in 1862.
-Since then, although John Pepper tries to share the credit with Hendry Dircks, this optical illusion technique became so popular to be called as “The Pepper’s Ghost“.
+Historically, Pepper’s Ghost is an illusion technique that was actually discovered around the 16th century by a scientist called Giambattista Della Porta on the Italian Peninsula.
+This illusion was re-discovered around 1862 by British scientist Henry Dircks who try to develop the Dircksian Phantasmagoria, a version of visual effects using glass and light for established or used to make a ghost appear on stage within the phantasmagoria performances.
+However, Dircks was unsuccessful in selling his idea to the theatre because it required rebuilding the theatres that were too complicated and expensive.
+Later after John Henry Pepper joined the project, he came up with an easy way to implement Dirck’s effect on the theatre performance during the production of Charles Dickens’s “The Haunted Man” in 1862.
+Since then, although John Pepper tries to share the credit with Hendry Dircks, this optical illusion technique became so popular to be called “The Pepper’s Ghost“.

 * * *

 The first illusion experiment phase is the preparation of the objects that will be reflected as “the Ghost”.
-The actual ghost object is an image or an animated object that designed based on the John Pepper hidden dark-room and the actual “ghosts” concept.
-The main objects that will be reflected or appear on the glass are made as a figure in white or bright color on the top of a black background, in order to make transparent mirror will absorb the low intensity of light from the black background and only catches or reflecting the high intensity of light from the actual “ghosts”.
+The actual ghost object is an image or an animated object that is designed based on John Pepper’s hidden dark room and the actual “ghosts” concept.
+The main objects that will be reflected or appear on the glass are made as a figure in white or bright colour on top of a black background, in order to make a transparent mirror that will absorb the low intensity of light from the black background and only catches or reflecting the high intensity of light from the actual “ghosts”.
 In the experiment, the easiest device to play or preview the image or animated object is a cellular phone, which is a quite common thing that can be owned by most people.

-The second phase is the preparation of a glass or transparent device as the actual ghost image reflector.
-Based on the law of reflection, the object and the spectator have to be in a line and facing the mirror to make the spectator allows to see the object reflection.
-Therefore, the transparent mirror will be placed 45-degree facing both of the image source and the spectator’s eyes.
+The second phase is the preparation of glass or transparent devices as the actual ghost image reflector.
+Based on the law of reflection, the object and the spectator have to be in a line and facing the mirror to make the spectator allows to see the object’s reflection.
+Therefore, the transparent mirror will be placed 45-degree facing both the image source and the spectator’s eyes.

 During the experiment, the reflector model was made with a 3 mm thick acrylic sheet, which is built as a small box construction in order to be placed on top of the smartphone and cover all the display area.

-- The position of the holographic projector that placed on top of the cell phone as image sources made some minor problem, because of the cell phone isn’t flexible and hard to be moved when needed to change the source object.
+- The position of the holographic projector that was placed on top of the cell phone as the image source made some minor problems because the cell phone isn’t flexible and hard to be moved when needed to change the source object.

-- The projection image that reflected in the transparent sheet is a mirror image of the image sources or the negative of image sources.
-Furthermore, to make the projection image became as same as its image sources, it needs a mirror device to make the projection appeared as same as the source.
+- The projection image that is reflected in the transparent sheet is a mirror image of the image sources or the negative image sources.
+Furthermore, to make the projection image become as same as its image sources, it needs a mirror device to make the projection appear as same as the source.
 If not, the image source has to make as an Invert object.

-- The acrylic thickness is made a distortion on the image projection, which is the audience eyes would be seeing the image projection became double.
-This happened because the screen is too thick and each of its sides projecting their own image.
+- The acrylic thickness is made a distortion on the image projection, which is the audience’s eyes would be seeing the image projection become double.
+This happened because the screen is too thick and each of its sides projects its own image.